Thinkwise/docs/docs/sf/themes.md

 ![](../assets/sf/image226.png)

-Figure 172: Document theme settings and the result
+*Document theme settings and the result*

 The splitter colour, which is visible for example between a grid and a form and an image can also be set here.